BenSaxton/idmanagement.gov/_playbooks/playbook-ilm.md

 <img src="{{site.baseurl}}/assets/playbooks/notional-mur-idms-connections.png" alt="Depiction of MUR connections within IdMS to authoritative attribute sources, policy contributors and governance stakeholders, and IdPs and relying parties." width="800">

-"Directionality" is an important conecpt in IGA by presenting clear flow of CRUD events that make up ILM.
+"Directionality" is an important concept in IGA by presenting a clear flow of CRUD events that make up ILM.
 In defining these flows, agencies should be careful to avoid "loops" in syncing relationships where the source also becomes a destination of the same attribute, either directly, or a multi-hop flow.

 #### Define data exchange methods ####